trufflesuite/trufflesuite.com/src/guides/ultimate-guide-to-truffle-the-gateway-to-full-stack-blockchain-development/index.md

 At its core, Truffle is made up of free and open-source software (FOSS) libraries.
 These libraries are built to be platform agnostic and interoperable, meaning they can be plugged into other tools fairly easily e.g. [@truffle/fetch-and-compile](https://github.com/trufflesuite/truffle/tree/master/packages/fetch-and-compile#readme), [@truffle/codec](https://trufflesuite.com/docs/truffle/codec/index.html), and [@truffle/debugger](https://trufflesuite.github.io/truffle-debugger/).

 Each library is assembled to form tools like Truffle’s CLI (command-line interface), Truffle Dashboard, Truffle Debugger, Truffle for VS Code extension, and Ganache.
-Together, these make up the Truffle suite of tools.
+Together, these make up the Truffle Suite of tools.

-## Part two: The benefits of building with Truffle
+## Part two: The Benefits of Building with Truffle

 Truffle allows developers to code, test, debug, and deploy smart contracts to Ethereum and other EVM-compatible blockchain networks.
 Here are some benefits that make Truffle a standout in the Ethereum ecosystem: